 You might think that the wasabi flavouring is a weird combination, honestly I though the same but all I can say is WOW!
-The wasabi has acidic and citrus undertones and combined with a really good quality white chocolate, I chose one with floral notes,to provide an absolute dream flavour explosion.
+The wasabi has acidic and citrus undertones and combined with a really good quality white chocolate.
 It surpassed all my expectations.
-I even think it tasted more fragrant than the wasabi and strawberry one I bought at Selfridges.
-(Hope no one takes any offence to me saying that.)
 You have to add the wasabi to suit your taste, I suggest you start with a little and mix it very well.
 I used a butter cream made from unsalted butter as my carrier for the wasabi.
 I also used wasabi paste and not powder, it’s entirely your choice.
 If you only have powder then I suggest that you should first make it into a paste and then add, to taste, to the butter cream.

 To add a bit of glamour and sparkle to your baked macarons dust with edible glitter.
 You can get all sorts of funky shades and colours.

 What I love most about macarons is that you can make as many interesting colour and flavour combination’s as you wish.
 I have listed only a very few in the recipe below.
 I hope this short video will also give every macaron lover the confidence to give it a go and crack the art of making macarons.